Ad or Not? Melaleuca’s Bright and Shiny BBB Page

 Dale Dixon, president and CEO of the BBB serving the Snake River Region in Idaho, where Melaleuca is headquartered, said in an email that the disclaimer was added in response to questions received from the public.
 Dixon said Melaleuca, a winner of the BBB Torch Award, did not request that it be added.
 He wrote:

 The language clarifies complaint volume in relation to number of customers.
 Melaleuca reports revenues in excess of $1B/year.
 If you know of a similarly structured business in Idaho of that size and volume, please let me know.

 So because Melaleuca is a large company with lots of “customers,” it gets a disclaimer on its BBB page seemingly shielding it from “the number of complaints” submitted against it.
 Why then doesn’t Walmart, the world’s largest retailer with 3,555 BBB consumer complaints — a small number considering the company has nearly 5,000 stores in the U.S. — have the same disclaimer?
 Or tech giant Apple, which has fewer complaints than Walmart?

 The Melaleuca BBB page serves as a reminder to consumers that the BBB is not a consumer watchdog but a mediator between aggrieved consumers and companies, with ratings largely based on how a company responds to customers who complain within the BBB’s own system.
 It also shows how a paying, accredited business can use marketing tools on its BBB page in ways that a non-paying, unaccredited business can’t.

 Consumers should make the BBB one stop among many when checking out a company.
 And a good BBB rating should not be the end-all, be-all.
-A recent CNN Money investigation found that more than 100 businesses had A-minus or higher ratings despite having been the subject of a government action regarding serious regulatory violations.
+A TINA.org investigation into BBB-listed companies that faced FTC action in 2016 found that nearly a quarter had an A-range rating following a complaint or settlement.

 Find more of our coverage on the BBB here.